jgrassler/talks/crowbar-101/slides.md

 <!--

 Now we are almost done.
-All that remains is the bare minimum of UI components required to integrate your barclamp into the Crowbar Rails application.
+All that remains is the bare minimum of UI components and metadata for the Crowbar App required to integrate your barclamp into the Crowbar Rails application.

-The simplest step is the controller.
+First of all, we'll need the file barbican.yml which contains metadata that describes the Barbican Barclamp from the Rails application's point of view.
+Also, we create the stub executable `crowbar_barbican` in the `bin/` directory.
+In both cases you can use the corresponding files from other barclamps for inspiration.

+Now we'll create the MVC parts of the barclamp, starting with the controller.
 As I mentioned, we rarely do anything in the controllers so you probably won't either.
 Just copy one of the stub controllers, such as NovaController.rb and modify it.

 Next you'll need to create an UI model.
 That one is a bit more involved since we usually have a fair amount of logic in there, and so might you.
 Just have a